Shyandram/CPGA-Net-Pytorch/README.md

-# Official Implementation of "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"
+# Implementation of "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"

 This is the implementation of CPGA-Net based on Pytorch.
 "A Lightweight Low-Light Image Enhancement Network via Channel Prior and Gamma Correction"